ericchase-library/ts-library/README.md

 - _please leave a trail_

-When making a copy of this project, I _kindly ask_ that you include the text within the `NOTICE` file somewhere (perhaps in your own README or LICENSE or NOTICE file?) or a link to this repository so that other readers of your project may also be able to find this original template.
+When making a copy of this project, I _kindly ask_ that you include the text within the `NOTICE` file somewhere (perhaps in your own README.md or LICENSE or NOTICE file?) or a link to this repository so that other readers of your project may also be able to find this original template.

 ```
 Template Website